-The WORD in Other Words by Fr Sammuel Clarin SVD (Philippines) for Friday Week 5 in Ordinary Time
+The WORD in Other Words by Fr Sammuel Clarin SVD (Philippines)

 There are moments when we think that God is so distant and we feel that we have no one to turn to.
 Such situations as death of a loved one, a break up of a relationship, financial crisis, meeting a vehicular accident, unable to pass an examination despite the hard work, natural calamities that destroy one‘s hard earned property, experiencing a terminal illness despite one‘s religiosity and the like.